 Imported and exported food are regulated by the former General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), now the General Administration of Customs, China (GACC).
 GACC is also responsible for registering companies that export.
 Registration includes annual inspections to ensure that registered companies exporting regulated products to the United States are compliant with U.S. requirements.

-- FDA's Global Efforts to Protect Patients and Consumers from Unsafe Products
+- FDA's Global Efforts to Protect Patients and Consumers from Unsafe Products, FDA Voices, November 29, 2018, (Chinese)

 Online Resources for FDA Regulated Products

-- Radiological Health – Electronic Product Certification and Quality Control Testing Programs (Chinese)
+- Electronic Product Certification and Quality Control Testing Programs, Youku, (Chinese)

-- Radiological Health – How to Get Your Electronic Product on the U.S. Market (Chinese)
+- How to Get Your Electronic Product on the U.S. Market, Youku, (Chinese)

-- New Era of Smarter Food Safety Blueprint (Chinese)
+- New Era of Smarter Food Safety Blueprint (English), (Chinese)

-- FSMA Final Rule on Produce Safety (Chinese)
+- FSMA Final Rule on Produce Safety (English), (Chinese)

 - Importing Food Products into the United States